rust-lang/rust-wiki-backup/Doc-Memory,-modes,-and-mutation.md

 Slots are places where a value can live in memory, like the `x` in `let x = 4` or `{y: 3, x: 2}`.

 ## References
 References are values that "point to" slots.
-Like all values, they live in (presumably different) slots.
+As they are also values, they live in (presumably different) slots.

+There is no way to ask for the "address of" a slot, in order to generate a reference to it.
+If you want a reference, you need to generate it in the heap with `@` or `~`, ensuring that it lives long enough to prevent dangling references.
+(This doesn't apply to the reference mode of parameters, `let`s, etc., described below.
+Because they have known, limited lifespans, the compiler can tell when it is safe for them to reference slots on the stack or inside structures.)

 ## Mutability
 If a slot is mutable, its contents may change: